 1. AP arrives at motor neurone, causes Ca channels to open and ions flood in

-2. Ca ions stimulate vescile containing acetylcholien to fuse with the presynatpic memebrane
+2. Ca ions stimulate vesicle containing acetylcholine to fuse with the presynatpic membrane

-3. Acetylcholine diffuses acros the synaptic cleft and binds with receptors on the postsynaptic membrane
+3. Acetylcholine diffuses across the synaptic cleft and binds with receptors on the postsynaptic membrane

 4. Na channels open and Na ions flood in - the membrane depolarizes